Impan-TS/Report-Generating/README.md

   - Session Management: Maintains user sessions to track activities and ensure authenticated access.

 ## Technologies Used 👨‍💻
+- Python - Programming language used to develop the application.
 - Flask - For developing the backend of the application.
 - Flask-SQLAlchemy - For ORM-based interactions with the SQL Server database.
 - PyODBC - For connecting to and querying the SQL Server database.